 The percentage of people under 65 who are not covered by some form of health insurance, including public sources of health insurance like Medicaid and Medicare.

 Health insurance is critical to families' and individuals' access to care, financial security, and peace of mind.
 Those without insurance may delay needed care and forgo preventive care altogether, which can lead to medical problems that are more serious and expensive to treat.
 Financial ruin can result if an uninsured family must cope with a major illness or injury.
 Insurance allows the often-high cost of health services to be spread over many years.

-In 2016, about 21,300, or 3%, of Essex County residents under age 65 lacked health insurance.
-Essex is on par with the state rate and well under the national rate of 10%.
+In 2018, about 24,500, or 4%, of Essex County residents under age 65 lacked health insurance.
+Essex is similar to the state rate and well under the national rate of 10%.
 Essex's rate has dipped slightly from 6% in 2010, similar to changes in the state rate.
 The national rate was higher and fell more, dropping from 18% in 2010.